mattly/lyonheart-us-metalsmith-archive/contents/articles/regretting-the-golden-handcuffs/index.markdown

 About a week after due diligence we got the news.
 They wanted to go forward with the acquisition.
 The buyer wanted to _integrate our product into their strategy_ and wow _just look at all that synergy!_ Best of all, we wouldn't have to publicly admit failure.
 We had a _narrative of success_.
 My common-stock options were worthless, but somehow they would translate to a retention offer -- the proverbial **golden handcuffs** that would keep me around.

-The tech industry thinks it has everything figured out.
+<span class="newthought">The tech industry thinks</span> it has everything figured out.
 We have these systems that tell us how people are [contributing to something][contrib] and it's a [meritocracy][merit1] so naturally everyone is getting paid fairly -- never mind [the huge taboo][taboo1] about [talking about compensation][taboo2] and did we say it's a [meritocracy][merit2] already?
 [Pay no attention to that man behind the curtain][oz] and be happy we're paying you at all to [do this thing you love doing][passion]!
 While talking about your compensation outside the company can be a protected trade secret[^talkpay], talking about it [among co-workers is federally protected speech][nlra].
 Never mind that your [informal internal structure is invisible to outsiders][informal-org] and the only thing that matters to outsiders is the org chart.

 [merit1]: http://www.ncsociology.org/sociationtoday/v21/merit.htm
 [merit2]: http://www.theamericanconservative.com/articles/the-myth-of-american-meritocracy/